 - #8.
 Bedtime Bliss Sleep Mask (best for naps at work or travel)

 - #9.
-Gravity Weighted Sleep Mask (great for comfort)
+Proteove Cotton Sleep Mask (best for travelers)

 What are Weighted Sleep Masks?